-I love science experiments for kids that are easy but have impressive results like the penny trick, plus kids get to learn why pennies turn green at the same time!
+I love science experiments for kids that are easy but have impressive results like this how to turn a penny green science project, plus kids get to learn why pennies turn green at the same time!

 Kids learn a lot when learning how to turn pennies green.
 They learn about chemical reactions, mixing atoms, how malachite is made, the principles of corrosion, and a whole lot more!